thewally/cucumberwithselenium3/README.md

-# Cucumber with Selenium 3 and GeckoDriver
+# Cucumber with Selenium 3 with possibility to add headers

 ## requirements
 * Firefox 53.0 or higher